-Ph.D.
-Comprehensive Examinations
+The Ph.D.
+Comprehensive Examination

 Department of Philosophy, University at Albany, SUNY

-preparing for the examinations, please consult the faculty members who teach in
+Students are required to take a Ph.D.
+Comprehensive examination in the history of philosophy.
+For further full citations and advice on preparing for the examinations, please consult the faculty members who teach in the relevant areas.

 These reading lists will be the basis for the Ph.D.
 Comprehensive Examinations.
 If the list is modified for future examinations, the chair of the Examinations Committee will distribute copies of the revised version to all active graduate students and to faculty.
 Students are responsible, however, for verifying with the chair of the Examinations Committee that they have the version of the list on which the next Comprehensive Examination will be based.
 They should verify this well before they notify the chair of the Examinations Committee of their final intention to take the examination.
 (See Graduate Handbook II.C.4.)

 Physics, Bks.
 1-2;

 Metaphysics, Bks 7-8 (i.e., Bks Eta & Zeta, H & Z);

 Ethics, I-IV, VI-VII

 Essay Concerning Human Understanding, Epistle to Reader; Bk.
 I, 1,2,3 (secs.
 1-14), 4 (sec.
 1); Bk.
 II, 1 (secs.
 1-10, 10-25), 2-9, 11-13, 17 (secs.
 1-5), 19, 21 (secs.
 1-5, 75), 22-26, 27 (secs.
 1-4, 5-29), 29 (secs.
 1-5); 30-32; Bk.
 III, 1-6; Bk.
 IV, 1, 2, 3 (secs.
 1-27), 4-6, 8-11, 12 (secs.
 9-15), 14-16, 17 (secs.
 23-24), 18, 19;